Sri Lankan English

 A train went hooting by, footboard travellers clinging onto handrails and digging to toe holds like mountain climbers, all for dear life to get home in one piece.
 (Rainbows in Braille, by Elmo Jayawardena, page 105)

-foreigner: less common in BSE, where “foreigners” tend to be referred to more specifically as “Americans”, “Asians”, “Eastern Europeans”, etc., or as “tourists”, “immigrants”, “asylum seekers”, etc.
+foreigner: less common in standard usage, where foreigners tend to be referred to more specifically as Americans, Asians, Eastern Europeans, etc., or as tourists, immigrants, asylum seekers, etc.

-You are married to a foreigner, no?
+married to a foreigner

-foreign liquor: imported gin, whisky, vodka, etc.
+foreign liquor: imported gin, whisky, vodka, etc. (SAE)

-full option: (of cars) equipped with the newest technological features such as A/C, power steering, electric windows, etc.
+full option: (of cars) equipped with the newest features such as A/C, power steering, electric windows, etc.

 COMMENTS AND CORRECTIONS: